faruk-guler/LusuaL/Filesystem/Swap-Space-Man.md

-# How to Check Swap Spaces
+# How to Check Swap Space

 There are several ways to check swap space in Linux.